singularityhub/docker2singularity/README.md

 ## Requirements

- - Docker (native Linux or Docker for Mac of Docker for Windows).
+ - Docker (native Linux or Docker for Mac or Docker for Windows).

 ## Usage